-- Disproportionate representation of students in ethnic or racial groups is determined using the Westat risk ratio calculation formulae.
+- Disproportionate representation of students in ethnic or racial groups is determined using risk ratios.
 The risk ratio represents the likelihood that a child in one racial group will be identified compared to the likelihood that a student in any other racial group will be identified.
 The risk ratio is calculated as the percentage of students from a specified racial group identified in a particular disability category divided by the percentage of students identified in that disability category NOT in the specified racial group.
-For example, the percent of all Asian students in an LEA who are identified with specific learning disabilities divided by the percent of all non-Asian students who are identified with specific learning disabilities. - OEC uses 3.5 as the risk ratio threshold to identify disproportionate representation. - OEC calculates risk ratios based on one year of data. - OEC applies a minimum cell size of 30 for the numerator and a minimum n-size of 30 for the denominator for the calculation of risk for a specific racial subgroup and the comparison group to determine overrepresentation.
-With this minimum group size, 828 LEAs were excluded from the calculation of disproportionate representation for Indicator 10.
+For example, the percent of all Asian students in an LEA who are identified with specific learning disabilities divided by the percent of all non-Asian students who are identified with specific learning disabilities. - 2.
+OEC uses 3.5 as the risk ratio threshold to identify disproportionate representation. - 3.
+OEC calculates risk ratios based on one year of data. - 4.
+OEC applies a minimum cell size of 30 for the numerator and a minimum n-size of 30 for the denominator for the calculation of risk for a specific racial subgroup and the comparison group to determine overrepresentation.

-FFY 2016 Part B State Performance Plan (SPP)/Annual Performance Report (APR) Number of LEAs Identified with Disproportionate Representation in Specific Disability Categories
+Number of LEAs Identified with Disproportionate Representation in Specific Disability Categories

-Using the criteria established above, OEC calculated risk ratios for all LEAs meeting the minimum cell and n-sizes and identified 3 LEAs as meeting the data threshold for disproportionate representation of racial and ethnic groups in specific disability categories.
-Through the review process described below, OEC determined that the disproportionate representation was not the result of inappropriate identification for each of these LEAs.
+Using the criteria established above, OEC calculated risk ratios for all LEAs meeting the minimum cell and n-sizes and identified three LEAs as meeting the data threshold for disproportionate representation of racial and ethnic groups in specific disability categories.
+Through the review process described below, OEC determined that the disproportionate representation was the result of inappropriate identification for one of these LEAs.